jackokring/www/README.md

 # Python and Pyodide

 Browser Python via WASM is provided in `py.html` using a web worker.
 In a similar way to markdown `/static/py` with an appended `.py` is used to load code.

+# Various `.py`

+`blwz.py` - a data-compression format using some of the best and adding in (or technically removing) **self-partition mutual information** (a form of information fission).

+`phinka.py` - calculus tools and other mathemeatical functions.